ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 docker pull artemantonovdocker/credit-card-transactions-fraud-detection
 docker run -d -p 8000:8000 artemantonovdocker/credit-card-transactions-fraud-detection
 ```
-Once running, the API will be accessible at:
+Once running, the API will be accessible at:<br/>
 👉 http://localhost:8000

-Interactive API documentation (with sample requests) is available at:
+Interactive API documentation (with sample requests) is available at:<br/>
 👉 http://localhost:8000/docs

 ### 5. Conclusion